taylorjohnson141/taylorjohnson141/README.md

 ### Who am I?

-I'm Taylor Johnson a FrontEnd Developer
+I'm Taylor Johnson a Front-end Developer

 I am passionate about writing good code that has a positive effect on others.